 Primary Nursing is 40 years old!!
-June 9, 2009Posted by mariemanthey in History, Primary Nursing, Relationship-Based Care.
+June 9, 2009Posted by mariemanthey in Announcements, Creative Health Care Management, History, Leadership, Professional Practice.

 This year marks the 40th anniversary of the first development of Primary Nursing – on a medical unit (station 32) at the University of Minnesota Hospital.